Favio Álvarez

-Favio Enrique Álvarez (born 23 January 1993) is an Argentine professional footballer who plays as an attacking midfielder for Argentine Primera División club Talleres de Córdoba, on loan from Liga MX club UNAM.
+Favio Enrique Álvarez (born 23 January 1993) is an Argentine professional footballer who plays as an attacking midfielder for Bolivian Primera División club The Strongest.

 Career

 Álvarez began with Torneo Argentino A team Talleres in 2010, he remained there for five years and made eighty-eight appearances before joining Primera División club Defensa y Justicia in 2015.
 He made his bow on 14 February against Gimnasia y Esgrima.
 In January 2016, Álvarez signed for Sarmiento and went onto make nine appearances during the 2016 Primera División season.
 On 29 August, Álvarez completed a move to Atlético Tucumán.
 On 7 May 2019, Álvarez joined Major League Soccer side LA Galaxy on loan.
 His debut came in a loss to Colorado Rapids on 19 May, followed soon by his first goal versus Sporting Kansas City.